lewisHome/p4_Advanced_lane_finding/writeup_template.md

 ![Perspective Finder](examples/Perspective_Finder.JPG)

 Adjust the sliders above the images to adjust the perspective transformation.
 Once you are happy press 's' to save the the perspective transformation.
-Saving the trasnformation will overwrite any existing transformation associated with the video, press 'q' to quit without saving.
+Saving the trasnformation will overwrite any existing transformation associated with the video so press 'q' if you wish to quit without saving.